-We performed ad hoc experiments to test several implementations of the L-shaped method to solve (D-ASSP) instances.
-We evaluated the computational performance of our L-shaped method implementation in terms of number of iterations, CPU time, and optimality gap achieved in a fixed time limit.
-All of the model instances used in the experiments of this section were created by sampling using 10 different
+We evaluated the computational performance of our Lshaped method implementation in terms of number of iterations, CPU time, and optimality gap achieved in a fixed time limit.
+All of the model instances used in the experiments of this section were created by sampling using 10 different random seeds.
+We sampled 1000 random service duration scenarios for each model instance.
+The results are presented in terms of the average and maximum CPU time, and average and maximum number of iterations across the 10 replications for each model instance.